JimDesu/basis-lang/spec.md

     process: handle
 ```

 `@` is read "at exit"; `@!` is "at exit on failure."
-Each marker introduces a body whose execution is deferred to the enclosing command's frame retirement, not to the source line where the marker appears.
+Each marker introduces a body whose execution is deferred to the end of the nearest enclosing scope — the command frame's retirement, or the close of an enclosing `.scope` block (§3.17) — not to the source line where the marker appears.

 The handlers fire in **reverse order of registration** — the most-recently-introduced handler runs first.
-They compose with the failure system: if a frame is retiring on a failure path, the propagating failure remains in flight while the handlers run, then continues to propagate after they complete.
+They compose with the failure system: if a scope is exiting on a failure path, the propagating failure remains in flight while the handlers run, then continues to propagate after they complete.
 Handlers themselves may invoke commands that fail internally and recover internally; what they may not do is generate a *new* in-flight failure during the exit cleanup, which would conflict with the single-in-flight invariant (§4.12).

 `@` and `@!` blocks are not destructors.
 They are RAII-equivalent in functional role; they are not RAII in mechanism.